create3000/x_ite/docs/_posts/what's-new.md

 ## X_ITE v11.3 Series

-*Leipzig, 9th March 2025:*
+*Leipzig, 9th March 2025:* The scene-graph now optimizes itself automatically depending on what nodes are present.
+If, for example, a Group node contains only invisible nodes such as TimeSensor or ScalarInterpolator, this group is completely optimized away, of course this has no influence on the animation.
+Not only nodes that are invisible, but also nodes that do not participate in collision or shadow calculation can now be sorted out.

-* Scene graph traversal optimizations for improved performance and efficiency in processing scene graphs, resulting in faster rendering and reduced computation overhead.
+* Scene-graph traversal optimizations for improved performance and efficiency in processing scene graphs, resulting in faster rendering and reduced computation overhead.

 ## X_ITE v11.2 Series